Unthrottled/spring-webflux/notes.md

 A Publisher can push new values to its Subscriber, but can also signal an error, or completion.
 Both errors and completion terminate the sequence of events created from the publisher.

-#### Spring

-Why was Spring WebFlux created?

-Part of the answer is the need for a non-blocking web stack to handle concurrency with a small number of threads and scale with less hardware resources.
-Servlet 3.1 did provide an API for non-blocking I/O.
-However, using it leads away from the rest of the Servlet API where contracts are synchronous (Filter, Servlet) or blocking (getParameter, getPart).
-This was the motivation for a new common API to serve as a foundation across any non-blocking runtime.
-That is important because of servers such as Netty that are well established in the async, non-blocking space.

-The other part of the answer is functional programming.
-Much like the addition of annotations in Java 5 created opportunities — e.g. annotated REST controllers or unit tests, the addition of lambda expressions in Java 8 created opportunities for functional APIs in Java.
-This is a boon for non-blocking applications and continuation style APIs — as popularized by CompletableFuture and ReactiveX, that allow declarative composition of asynchronous logic.
-At the programming model level Java 8 enabled Spring WebFlux to offer functional web endpoints alongside with annotated controllers.

 ### From Imperative to Reactive Programming